Outline Wundt's Method Of Introspection

 Criticisms and Limitations of Wundt's Introspection

-Despite its groundbreaking nature, Wundt's method of introspection faced significant criticisms:
+Despite its notable nature, Wundt's method of introspection faced significant criticisms:

 • Subjectivity: The primary criticism centers on the inherent subjectivity of introspection.
 Even with rigorous training, individual differences in perception and interpretation inevitably influenced the reported data, making it difficult to achieve complete objectivity.